-Goal of the game: Spin the spinner to collect the most doggie bones to add to your doggie bowl.
+Goal of the game: Spin the spinner and collect the most doggie bones to add to your doggie bowl.

-Skills it works on: Number recognition, counting, turn-taking, following directions, and fine motor .
+Skills it works on: Number recognition, counting, turn-taking, following directions, and fine motor skills.

 Goal of the game: Collect more carrots than your opponent or catch Jack when he jumps up to win the game.

 What you should know: Jumping Jack is probably my favorite preschool game of all time (the kids seem to enjoy it as well;).
 The anticipation of waiting for Jack to jump keeps kids super engaged, alert, and focused, and the rules are easy to learn.